npu-ius-lab/MICL/README.md

 We provide a launch.json file in the training folder, which contains two pre-configured training commands.
 You can adapt the content of this file to fit your own project needs.

 ### Evaluation
-To evaluate model run the following command: python eval/evaluate.py --config config/protocols/<config> --ckpt <path_to_ckpt>
+To evaluate InCloud run the following command:

+    python eval/evaluate.py --config config/protocols/<config> --ckpt <path_to_ckpt>

    Where `<config>` and `<path_to_ckpt>` are the config file for the evaluation method you wish to evaluate and the path to the checkpoint you wish to evaluate.

 ## Pretrained Models